 permeability.
 This sign-change occurs for instance at the interface between a metal and a classical medium (vacuum or dielectric) at optical frequencies, when the metal presents a dielectric permittivity with a negligible imaginary part and a negative real part.
 This property is essential for the existence of plasmonic surface waves.
-Sign-change of the coefficients also occurs at the interface between a dielectric and a so-called left-handed metamaterial, for which both the dielectric permittivity and the magnetic permeability take negative real values (with again a small imaginary part that we suppose negligible in the following).
+Sign-change of the coefficients also takes place at the interface between a dielectric and a so-called left-handed metamaterial, for which both the dielectric permittivity and the magnetic permeability take negative real values (with again a small imaginary part that we neglect from now on).

-We have already obtained several results related to this topic [4, 5, 6, 2, 8] for both the theoretical and the numerical aspects.
-In particular, we have carried out a rather complete analysis of the corresponding scalar problem in [2].
-More precisely, we have proved that the equation in a bounded domain Ω , with $f \in L^2(\Omega)$ and with Dirichlet boundary conditions, may be strongly ill-posed in the usual H1 framework for a sign-changing function μ , and we have derived conditions on μ which guarantee that the problem is of Fredholm type.
-The main ingredient in [2] is the so-called Tcoercivity concept, which consists in finding an isomorphism T of $H^1_0(\Omega)$ such that the bilinear form is coercive on $H^1_0(\Omega)$.
-The method is powerful although quite simple, since the operators T are build by elementary geometrical arguments.
+We have already obtained several results related to this topic [5, 6, 7, 2, 9] for both the theoretical and the numerical aspects.
+In particular, we have carried out a rather thorough analysis of the corresponding scalar problem in [2].
+More precisely, we have proved that the equation in a bounded domain $\Omega$ , with $f \in L^2(\Omega)$ and with Dirichlet boundary conditions, may be strongly ill-posed in the usual H framework for a sign-changing function $\mu$ , and we have derived conditions on $\mu$ which guarantee that the problem is of Fredholm type.
+The main ingredient in [2] is the so-called Tcoercivity concept, which consists in finding an isomorphism T of $H^1_0(\Omega)$ such that the bilinear form is coercive on $H_0^1(\Omega)$ .
+The method is powerful although quite simple, since the operators T are built by elementary geometrical arguments.